up42/docs/source/up42-blocks/processing/pansharpen.rst

 * ``include_pan``: Include the panchromatic band in the output pansharpened image.

 Example parameters using the :ref:`SPOT DIMAP download block
-<spot-dimap-block>` as data source, returning the pansharpened multispectral
+<spot-download-block>` as data source, returning the pansharpened multispectral
 product appended with the panchromatic band:

 .. code-block:: javascript